-Want to improve your strokes and have a coach on deck to help you with that?
+Want to improve your strokes and have a coach on deck to help you?
 This class occurs every Saturday morning during the summer months.
 A coach will be on deck to help you improve as a swimmer by providing you a basic to advance swim practice lesson while providing tips on improvement.
 The coach can help you learn lane etiquette, how to use swim equipment, refine your swim strokes or help provide you a strong weekly workout.
-This class is for those who have minimal to advance swim experience. –May register online to guarantee spot.
+This class is for those who have minimal to advance swim experience. –Drop in at Lake Creek Pool during Sat.
+Morning Lap Swim.
 Ages 13 years to Adult.

 Come join in on the fun!